 Precious Little: Poetics of the Found-Object

-a workshop of exploration and construction
+a workshop of creativity, exploration and construction

 The materials we use for creative expression can be found literally at our feet.